 Sole Proprietorship Pros No formal creation process.
 Easy to operate and dissolve.
 No separate tax return.
 Easy to integrate business use of home deductions.
 No double taxation of profits.
-Cons No liability protection, except through insurance.
+No liability protection, except through insurance.
 Self-employment tax is assessed on entire net profit of the business.
 Transfer of ownership can be complex.
 Limited access to fringe benefits for owners.
-Good Fit Seasonal or part-time businesses.
+Seasonal or part-time businesses.
 Businesses with little liability.
 Home-based businesses.
 Businesses intended to operate for the owner's life only.

 Single-Member LLC Pros Simple creation process.
 Easy to operate and dissolve.
 No separate tax return.
 Easy to integrate business use of home deductions.
 Liability protection for member, except for malpractice.
 No double taxation of profits.
 Cons Self-employment tax is assessed on entire net profit of the business.
 Transfer of ownership can be complex.
 Limited access to fringe benefits for owners.
 Laws regulating LLCs vary widely among states.
-Single-Member LLC continued Good Fit Businesses with potential liability in operations.
+Failure to follow statutory requirements can result in loss of LLC status.
+Good Fit Businesses with potential liability in operations.
 Businesses intended to operate for the owner's life only.

-Multi-member LLC Pros Simple creation process.
-Limited liability for all members, except for malpractice or debt guarantees.
+Multi-member LLC Pros Limited liability for all members, except for malpractice or debt guarantees.
 Unlimited number of members.
 Separate entity from members, allowing for greater flexibility in operations.
 Ownership is in the form of membership interest and can be transferred more easily than ownership in a singlemember LLC.
 No double taxation of profits.
 Cons Requires a separate tax return.
 Laws regulating LLCs vary widely among states.
+Failure to follow statutory requirements can result in loss of LLC status.
 Good Fit Businesses requiring equity capital.
 Businesses with potential liability in operations.
 Businesses intended to exist beyond the lives of the members.
 Businesses expecting changes in ownership over time.

-General Partnership Pros Simple creation process.
-No limit on partner number or type.
-Can be used to hold investments in other businesses and consolidate multiple lines of business.
-Flexible allocation of profit, loss, and distributions.
-Favorable tax treatment when liquidated.
-No double taxation of profits.
-Cons Requires a separate tax return.
-Unlimited liability for all partners.
-Difficult to dissolve or change ownership without substantial planning.
-Requires tracking of basis for partners, both inside and outside the partnership.
-Individual partner's share of income is subject to self-employment taxes.
-Good Fit Two established businesses who wish to work as one.
-Partners wishing to consolidate multiple entities into one entity.
+General Partnership No limit on partner number or type. · Can be used to hold investments in other businesses and consolidate multiple lines of business. • Flexible allocation of profit, loss, and distributions. • Favorable tax treatment when liquidated. • No double taxation of profits.
+Cons • Requires a separate tax return. • Unlimited liability for all partners. • Difficult to dissolve or change ownership without substantial planning. · Requires tracking of basis for partners, both inside and outside the partnership. • Individual partner's share of income is subject to selfemployment taxes. • Two established businesses who wish to work as one. · Partners wishing to consolidate multiple entities into one